-If these stock photo agencies intend to compete with generative AI, they need to think smarter, not harder.
-Their strength lies in the wealth of existing content they possess.
-Instead of trying to churn out more generated images, why not provide tools that make it a breeze for users to customize this existing content?
+If these photography agencies aspire to compete with generative AI, they must exhibit heightened strategic intelligence.
+Their primary asset lies in the abundance of content they have already accumulated.
+Instead of producing new generated images, wouldn’t it be wise to offer tools that allow users to easily customize this existing content?

 a 1970 computer printing a stack of polaroid type of images